fossabot/code-i18n/README_CN.md

 Options:
-  -v, --version                           output the version number -c, --code <code>                       Convert the specified code -n, --name <file name>                  Convert the specified file -d, --dir <directory>                   Convert files under the specified path -s, --stack <file name>                 Specify the output location of the collected language pack (json) -w, --write [path]                      Specify the write path (only used in --code and --name) or overwrite the current file (default: false)
+  -v, --version                           output the version number --debug                                 Output more information for debugging the program (default: false) --config <path>                         Specify the configuration file -c, --code <code>                       Convert the specified code -n, --name <file name>                  Convert the specified file -d, --dir <directory>                   Convert files under the specified path -s, --stack <file name>                 Specify the output location of the collected language pack (json) -w, --write [path]                      Specify the write path (only used in --code and --name) or overwrite the current
+                                          file (default: false)
   -t, --type <js | jsx | ts | tsx | vue>  Specify the current code type, must be specified when using --code -h, --help                              display help for command
 ```